Michael-Sebero/Ephemeral-Overlay/README.md

 **OverlayFS semantics:** Per-file writes are atomic through OverlayFS, but the sync itself isn't crash-safe.
 A power loss mid-rsync can leave the filesystem partially written.
 That's not a mount-level risk though.
 The overlay is mounted once at login and unmounted once at logout and every sync in between (periodic, eager, or final) is just an rsync from the RAM upper layer onto the on-disk copy, no unmount or remount involved.

 The mount also deliberately skips the `volatile` option.
 It looked like a good fit at first.
-The upper layer is tmpfs and never durable across a reboot anyway, so OverlayFS's own sync/fsync bookkeeping on it seemed pointless.
+The upper layer is TMPFS and never durable across a reboot anyway, so OverlayFS's own sync/fsync bookkeeping on it seemed pointless.
 Testing showed otherwise: it writes a marker into workdir that makes the kernel refuse every later mount using that workdir, with or without `volatile`, until it's wiped.
-The RAM tmpfs and its workdir get destroyed on a clean logout and rebuilt from scratch at the next login.
-This only becomes a problem if the daemon is killed uncleanly and a restart inherits the still-mounted tmpfs.
+The RAM TMPFS and its workdir get destroyed on a clean logout and rebuilt from scratch at the next login.
+This only becomes a problem if the daemon is killed uncleanly and a restart inherits the still-mounted TMPFS.